 Slow-grilled dayboat turbot, briny oysters from Whitstable, sweet, tender shellfish, and more

-The brilliantly creative Portuguese chef Leandro Carreira has partnered with seafood specialist Bonnie Gull’s co-founder Alex Hunter on an innovative seafood restaurant and champagne bar in Chelsea.
+The brilliantly creative Portuguese chef Leandro Carreira’s partnership with seafood specialist Bonnie Gull’s co-founder Alex Hunter has spawned two innovative seafood restaurants, this one also boasting a champagne bar in Chelsea.
 Here, a number of dishes take inspiration from Japanese cuisine — like clams chawanmushi with broad beans and squid with pine nuts and sake — as well as platters like crab with waffles and lettuce, and poached lobster with olive oil and pepper.

 Scott’s started out as an oyster bar in 1851, but it has since evolved into one of Mayfair’s iconic restaurants, and a reliable ‘banker’ for date nights, meetings, or even solo visits at the bar for oysters and champagne.
 Dover sole rightly remains a Scott’s classic, served either simply grilled or with a silky meunière sauce, expertly filleted at the table by one of the slick front of house.
 It ain’t cheap, but a fine fish such as this deserves the royal treatment it gets here.

 Said to be one of the two oldest restaurants in London (the other is Rules), Wiltons began life as an oyster cart.
 It has evolved into a restaurant that services the most formal of Britain’s political class, a sort of hostelry on Jermyn Street.
 Notable for a range of quality smoked fish, a Royal Warrant for supplying oysters, and one of London’s only iterations of the 1970s slice of nostalgia, lobster thermidor, it’s a place to go all in.